Southwest Flight Delay Compensation 2026: What You’re Owed & How to Claim

 Alternative Compensation Options

-If the airline doesn’t offer you satisfactory compensation right off the bat, the two main alternative options, in order, are travel insurance and credit card insurance.
+If the standard Southwest delay policy doesn't cover your situation, the two main alternative options, in order, are travel insurance and credit card insurance.

 Travel insurance coverage